Clinet/clinet/README.md

 begin listening for certain keywords within conversations to trigger certain events.

-Currently, `Clinet` will listen for its name (must be capitalized) and a question mark (?) at the end of a message to detect when it is being queried a question.
+Currently, `Clinet` will listen for its name and a question mark (?) at the end of a message to detect when it is being queried a question.
 It will then query Wolfram|Alpha with the question and then send a message with the response to the text channel it was queried in.

 **Note: Clinet is not yet ready for use in public servers.
 You have been warned.**